microsoft/machine-learning-for-programming-samples/README.md

    `loaded_data['tokens_lengths']`.
    `Vocabulary.get_id_or_unk_multiple()` can be useful for this step.

-   You can test this step as follows:
+   You can test this step as follows: (note this is an example output that is using count_threshold of 2)
    ```
    $ python test_step3.py r252-corpus-features/org/apache/lucene/analysis/miscellaneous/
    Sample 0: